Exercise 2: Create the UI for a Xamarin.Forms calculator

 To complete this exericse, you will perform the following steps:

-4. Add a secondLabelandEntry to prompt and get the 2nd number.
+LabelandEntryto prompt and get the 2nd number. - Add a

 Steps